cotejp/nwjs-j5-fix/README.md

 ### Using it

+To use it, you first need to install it inside your projet using npm.
+From the command-line, at the root of your project:

+    npm install nwjs-j5-fix

-To use it, simply add this line of code to your project **before requiring Johnny-Five**:
+Then, simply add this line of code **before requiring Johnny-Five**:

     nw.require("nwjs-johnny-five-fix").fix();

-Cheers!
+That's it!